-5. Committee of Directors on Risk Management
+5. Committee of Directors on Risk Management (Scope)

-- Review and approve the Risk Management Framework for the Company - Address and decide on all issues relating to the Risk Management of the Company and report the same to the Board at their subsequent meetings. - Review and approve risk management policies and processes covering various risks associated with clearing and settlement for various segments - Review and approve the risk management processes for new products and services. - Consider recommendations of RBI Inspection and its compliance by CCIL. - Review of Investment Portfolio. - To consider views/ recommendations of Risk Advisory Group (RAG) and approve any changes to the composition of RAG. - To select External experts for validation of risk model and assessment reports from the experts. - To approve appointment of External rating agency for providing risk ratings of members. - Take note of the exception events, status of various critical control measures and provide suitable guidance. - To lay down criteria/policy for membership relating to admission, continuation and suspension etc., in various business segments from time to time. - Approve the first time membership of the company to a new entrant, membership screening and approval
+- Review and approve the Risk Management Framework for the Company - Address and decide on all issues relating to the Risk Management of the Company and report the same to the Board at their subsequent meetings. - Review and approve risk management policies and processes covering various risks associated with clearing and settlement for various segments - Review and approve the risk management processes for new products and services. - Consider recommendations of RBI Inspection and its compliance by CCIL. - Review of Investment Portfolio. - To consider views/ recommendations of Risk Advisory Group (RAG) and approve any changes to the composition of RAG. - To select External experts for validation of risk model and processes and review assessment reports from the experts. - To ratify the decision of the selection of the External rating agency for providing risk ratings of members. - Take note of the exception events, status of various critical control measures and provide suitable guidance. - To lay down criteria/policy for membership relating to admission, continuation and suspension etc., in various business segments from time to time.

-- process, to call for such additional information and/or clarifications as it deems necessary to consider requests for grant of membership. - Such other matter or issue relating to risk as may be relevant.
+- Approve the first time membership of the company to a new entrant, membership screening and approval process, to call for such additional information and/or clarifications as it deems necessary to consider requests for grant of membership. - To advise / review / recommend Risk Management related matters for subsidiary company as may be delegated / referred by the Board of the subsidiary from time to time - Such other matter or issue relating to risk as may be relevant.

-6. Nomination and Remuneration Committee of Directors
+6. Nomination and Remuneration Committee of Directors (Scope)

-- To identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down. - To recommend to the Board their appointment and removal. - To review and recommend to the Board succession plan for the Senior Management. - To carry out evaluation of every Director's performance and /or to specify the manner for effective evaluation of performance of the Board, its committees and individual Directors to be carried out either by the Board, by the Committee (NRC) or by an independent external agency and review its implementation and compliance. - To formulate the criteria for determining qualifications, positive attributes and independence of a director. - To recommend to the Board a policy relating to the remuneration for the directors, key managerial personnel and other employees in terms of the provisions of section 178(4) of the Companies Act, 2013and to carry out annual review of the Policy. - To scrutinize the candidature of Directors to -fit and proper test in terms of RBI CCP Directions and then recommend to the Board.
+- To identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down. - To recommend to the Board their appointment and removal. - To review and recommend to the Board succession plan for the Senior Management. - To carry out evaluation of every Director's performance and /or to specify the manner for effective evaluation of performance of the Board, its committees and individual Directors to be carried out either by the Board, by the Committee (NRC) or by an independent external agency and review its implementation and compliance. - To formulate the criteria for determining qualifications, positive attributes and independence of a director. - To recommend to the Board a policy relating to the remuneration for the directors, key managerial personnel and other employees in terms of the provisions of section 178(4) of the Companies Act, 2013 and to carry out annual review of the Policy relating to the remuneration for the Directors, Managing Director and senior management in terms of Directions for Central Counterparties issued by RBI. - To scrutinize the candidature of Directors to -fit and proper test in terms of RBI CCP Directions and then recommend to the Board. - To determine/recommend the terms and conditions of the

-- To determine/recommend the terms and conditions of the appointment/reappointment, compensation of the Managing Director and Chairperson of the Company. - To recommend to the Board the roles and responsibilities of Senior Management. - To look into Governance issues of the Company. - Such other activities as may be delegated by the Board or as required under the Companies Act, 2013 as amended from time to time.
+- appointment/reappointment, compensation of the Managing Director and Chairperson of the Company. - To recommend to the Board the roles and responsibilities of Senior Management. - To look into Governance issues of the Company. - Such other activities as may be delegated by the Board or as required under the Companies Act, 2013 as amended from time to time.

-7. Corporate Social Responsibility Committee
+7. Corporate Social Responsibility Committee (Scope)